Semptra/HoNAvatarManager/README.md

 ### How to run

+1. Run PowerShell Core as Administrator
-1. Run `Import-Module HoNAvatarManager`
+2. Run `Import-Module HoNAvatarManager`
-2. To make the completion process easier, run `Set-PSReadlineKeyHandler -Key Tab -Function MenuComplete`
+3. To make the completion process easier, run `Set-PSReadlineKeyHandler -Key Tab -Function MenuComplete`

 ## Cmdlets list